Undergraduate Summer Internship

 Examples of internships the Bobst Center has supported include:

-- summer jobs with peace-related programs at the Center for Strategic and International Studies or the Woodrow Wilson International Center in Washington, D.C.
+- summer jobs with peace-related programs at the Center for Strategic and International Studies in Washington, D.C.

 - the Department of State